Alsager

 An Alsager runner is pulling on his running shoes and getting ready to take part in the annual Alsager 5 - despite suffering a heart attack and cardiac arrest.

-Rob Langford was walking back after the race and was just 200 years from home when he collapsed and passers-by gave him CPR on the spot.
+Rob Langford was walking back after the race and was just 200 yards from home when he collapsed and passers-by gave him CPR on the spot.

 The 65-year-old was rushed to the Royal Stoke University Hospital where he made a full recovery and now wants to thank those who helped him and urge others to learn how to do CPR.